gabriead/tiny-torch-viz/README.md

 ## ✨ Features

-- **Visual Code Execution:** Write TinyTorch code and instantly generate a dynamic visual graph of your tensors and operations.
+- **Visual Code Execution:** Write TinyTorch code and instantly generate a dynamic visual representation of your tensors and operations.
 This connects abstract code to concrete visual structures, deepening your understanding of neural network mechanics.

 - **Build Architectures from Scratch:** Create complete Deep Learning models layer-by-layer, visualizing the flow of data and gradients through every component.